muzzwrizz/seconddemo/README.md

-This is ny second Demo.
+This is my code for Amazon Clone Website using Html Css.